 The Mayor is delivering Sharing Cities, a European Commission initiative that aims to develop, deploy and integrate smart solutions in three demonstrator cities of London, Milan and Lisbon.
+A range of smart technology is being piloted such as smart lampposts, Sustainable Energy Management Systems (which promote the selfresilience of the system, informing how different communication strategies may help users respond.
+For example, the Institute is working with UCL and Harvard University to analyse the structure of passenger movement in the London Underground.
+Similar initiatives are underway in partnership with the National Grid to analyse the gas network and with telecoms providers to analyse mobile phone networks.

-A range of smart technology is being piloted such as smart lampposts, Sustainable Energy Management Systems (which promote the selfsupply of energy from renewable sources and energy efficiency initiatives), and infrastructure for electric vehicles.
-A Digital Social Bond is also being designed that will put money in the hands of Londoners and community groups that use new energy systems and electric bicycles and cars.
+supply of energy from renewable sources and energy efficiency initiatives), and infrastructure for electric vehicles.
+A Digital Social Bond is also being designed that will put money in the hands of Londoners and community groups that use new energy systems, electric bicycles and cars.